xwu/xwu-swift-numerics/floating-point-part-2.md

 > Intermediate rounding error in floating-point strides was eliminated in the
 > Swift standard library in [late 2017][ref 12-6].

-__A brief caveat about fused multiply-add operations:__ Although eliminating intermediate rounding can improve the accuracy of results, it is not always the case that an algorithm will benefit from its use.
+__A caveat about fused multiply-add operations:__ Although eliminating intermediate rounding can improve the accuracy of results, it is not always the case that an algorithm will benefit from its use.
 [William Kahan points out][ref 12-7] that, for a sufficiently large value `x`, we can observe a